What is Africa’s Great Migration?

 Depending on localized rainfall, herds can be seen anywhere from the Moru Kopjes of the Central Serengeti to the slopes of the Ngorongoro Crater in the south.

-What’s more, the volcanic soils that anchor these plains produce grass rich in minerals, formulating nutritious milk for the approximate 500,000 wildebeest and zebra born here each spring.
+What’s more, the volcanic soils that anchor these plains produce grass rich in minerals, formulating nutritious milk for the approximately 500,000 wildebeest and zebra born here each spring.

 “Within a relatively short space of time, perhaps four to six weeks, several hundred thousand calves will be born,” says Richard, “This is when we see much of the dramatic predator action.”